bottlesdevs/documentation/getting-started/installation.md

 ---
-description: We offer Bottles in different packages, make your choice!
+description: We currently only offer Bottles as a flatpak package
 ---

 # Installation

-Bottles is officially provided as Flatpak.

-## Flatpak

-This is the only fully sandboxed version.
-It bundles all the needed dependencies and tools and works on all distributions [supported by Flatpak](https://flatpak.org/setup/).
+The Flatpak package is the only fully sandboxed version.
+It bundles all the needed dependencies and tools and works on most distributions [supported by Flatpak](https://flatpak.org/setup/).

 {% hint style="info" %}
 This is the most supported and tested release of Bottles.